 - 1. Award category - 2.
-Name of nominated person, team, or installation - 3.
-Title of nominee(s) (if individual/team award) - 4.
+Name of nominated person, team, or installation

+- 3. Title of nominee(s) (if individual/team award) - 4.
 Telephone numbers (commercial and DSN) for nominee(s) - 5.
 E-mail address of nominee(s) - 6.
-Mailing address (appropriate for receipt of trophy) of nominee(s)

-- 7. Name of nominating individual - 8.
+Mailing address (appropriate for receipt of trophy) of nominee(s) - 7.
+Name of nominating individual - 8.
 E-mail address of nominating individual - 9.
 Telephone numbers (commercial and DSN) for nominating individual - 10.
 Mailing address of nominating individual - 11.
 The name of the nominee(s) as it should appear on the award (engraving plate)

 Narrative Packet: Each nomination packet shall include a narrative regarding the chosen award category, as described in Tabs A-F. Prepare the narrative in single-spaced text (12-point font) and use graphics (e.g., tables, charts, diagrams, photographs, maps), as appropriate, to clarify accomplishments; videos and music cannot be included.
 Graphic fonts, including photograph descriptions, should be no smaller than 10 point.
-The total text and graphics of the award narrative shall consist of no more than seven single-sided 8 $\frac{1}{2}$ " x 11" pages when printed.
+The total text and graphics of the award narrative shall consist of no more than seven single-sided 8 1⁄2" x 11" pages when printed.
 The narrative shall clearly address the six major judging criteria: program management; technical merit; orientation to mission; transferability; stakeholder interaction; and project impact.
 All information provided in the narrative must be unclassified and cleared for public release.

-Summary for Awards Ceremony Brochure: The nomination packet shall contain a one-page summary, separate from the narrative, which is cleared for use in the awards ceremony brochure.
-The summary shall consist of single-spaced text (12-point font) on a single-sided 8 1/2" x 11" page.
+Summary for Awards Ceremony Brochure: The nomination packet shall contain a one-page summary, separate from the narrative, which is cleared for use in the awards ceremony brochure and other outreach materials.
+The summary shall consist of single-spaced text (12-point font) on a single-sided 8 1⁄2" x 11" page.
 Failure to include the additional one-page summary will disqualify the nomination packet.
-The summary shall include a paragraph (no more than 600 words) that (a) introduces the individual, team, or installation nominated for the award category, and (b) describes, in non-technical language, the project(s), program(s), effort(s) conducted by that individual, team, or installation.
+The summary shall include a paragraph (no more than 600 words) that (a) introduces the individual, team, or installation nominated for the award category, and (b) describes, in non-technical language, the project(s), program(s), and effort(s) conducted by that individual, team, or installation.
 The summary should also include four to six bullets (no more than 60 words per bullet) describing the most outstanding accomplishments by the nominated individual, team, or installation during the award cycle.
 To the extent feasible, such accomplishments should be quantifiable (e.g., "improvements resulted in reducing net carbon dioxide emissions by 5,000 metric tons...").
+The summary should not include any new information not mentioned or addressed in the nomination narrative.

-Photographs for Awards Ceremony Brochure: Each nomination packet shall include at least six 4" x 6" photographs for use in the Secretary of Defense Environmental Awards ceremony brochure.
+Photographs for Awards Ceremony Brochure: Each nomination packet shall include at least six 4" x 6" photographs for use in the Secretary of Defense Environmental Awards ceremony brochure and other promotion of awards.
+For individual and team nominations, Military Departments and Defense Agencies are encouraged to include photographs of the nominated individual or team.
 Provide these photographs separately from the narrative in .jpg electronic format with a minimum resolution of 300 dots per inch (dpi) and not more than 2MB per image.